-Amaranth Shortbread Cookies are healthy treats full of pistachios and cashews.
-Also know as Rajgira Cookies, they are 100% gluten free and have a divine nutty taste!
+Rajgira Indian Cookies are healthy treats packed with pistachios and cashews.
+Made with Amaranth flour, these traditional Indian treats are 100% gluten free and have a divine nutty taste!
 We’ve perfected this amaranth flour recipe over the past 3 months and it makes the best gluten free shortbread we’ve ever tasted!

 What is Rajgira Flour?

-Rajgira flour comes from the seeds of the amaranth plant.
+Rajgira flour (Ramdana in Hindu) comes from the seeds of the amaranth plant and is used extensively during religious festivals for fasting.
 Actually, the tiny Amaranth seeds are botanically fruits and not seeds!
-Interesting!
-While the seed is used in many forms, the flour of the dried seeds is most popularly used.
-The Rajgira-grain flour is ideal for fasting.
-By the way, in India, its called Ramdana Flour in Hindi.
-The use it extensively during religious festivals for fasting.
-Ramdana means God’s seed and hence it’s used on festive occasions.
+While the seed itself is used in many forms, the flour of the dried seeds is most popularly used.

 Originally a staple of the Aztec diet, Amaranth or Rajgira means “immortal” or “everlasting” in Greek.
 This amazing gluten free grain contains more than three times the average amount of calcium.
 It is also high in iron, magnesium, phosphorus, potassium.
 Additionally, it is the only grain which contains Vitamin C.